 Treating Your Dog’s Epilepsy: Speak with Your Vet

 Although epilepsy is usually a lifelong and chronic condition, your vet can determine the best treatment options to ensure your dog’s quality of life.
 Certain factors such as type of seizure, how often your dog has a seizure, and if he has any problems with his kidney or liver will factor into the course of treatment your vet recommends.

-If your vet prescribes medication therapy, be sure to discuss the administration protocols thoroughly.
+If your vet prescribes anti-seizure medication, be sure to discuss the administration protocols thoroughly.
 Furthermore, following up with your vet on a routine basis to monitor your dog’s condition and his reaction to the medication is essential.
 Because most cases of chronic epilepsy require lifelong treatment, periodic check-ups and blood tests will be required.
 Phenobarbital and Potassium Bromide are two medicines that are commonly prescribed for dog epilepsy.
 Phenobarbital is used for idiopathic epilepsy and Potassium Bromide is a secondary prescription that can be used if your dog doesn’t react well to Phenobarbital.

 In addition to medication, your dog’s vet may suggest changes in his diet.
 You may wish to discuss the benefits of dietary and nutritional supplements to further enhance his overall health and brain/organ function.
 It’s also important to maintain a consistent source of nutrition (i.e., not constantly switching dog foods, etc.), as changes to what he eats can alter his blood levels and how they respond to certain medications.
 Along with a change in diet, your vet may also recommend other natural alternatives to prescription medication for epileptic dogs.

-Recent advances in medicine include the development of new dietary regiments for dogs, which may help to control your dog’s seizures.
+Recent advances in medicine include the development of a new dietary regimen for dogs, which may help to control your dog’s seizures.
 Discuss pet food options with your vet, and always keep the following in mind if your dog requires medication for his epilepsy: